An ultimate 13 of rugby league players born in Hull, featuring FC and KR stars aplenty

 Jordan Abdull in action for Catalans Dragons in 2024

 There aren’t many in this team that aren’t currently playing for FC or KR.
-Abdull – on loan at Catalans from the Robins until the end of this season – ticks that box, but has featured for both of his home city’s two Super League clubs before, and he’s already agreed a deal to return to FC come 2025.
+Abdull – who remains a free agent having been let go by the Airlie Birds in pre-season without playing a game – ticks that box, but has featured for both of his home city’s two Super League clubs before.

-The 28-year-old, who spent time with local clubs Norland Sharks A.R.L.F.C. & Skirlaugh Bulls ARLFC in his youth, has made 182 senior career appearances.
-That tally includes one for England, 78 for KR & 54 for FC.
-He’s also donned a shirt for London Broncos, Featherstone & Doncaster as well as the already-mentioned Catalans, with three tries for the Dragons so far this season.
+The 28-year-old, who spent time with local clubs Norland Sharks ARLFC and Skirlaugh Bulls in his youth, has made 182 senior career appearances.
+That tally includes one for England, 78 for the Robins and 54 for the Airlie Birds.
+He’s also donned a shirt for London Broncos, Featherstone and Doncaster as well as Catalans Dragons, who he spent the 2024 campaign on loan at from KR.

 7. Mikey Lewis (Hull KR)